WGS Extract Development Team

 64 bit OS and processor platforms tested as part of the release process are:

 The tool has the potential to be a simple install in a BioConda environment as it is mostly just a Python package.
 But a majority of our users are on Microsoft Windows 10/11 systems.
 Bioconda nor the bioinformatic tools are supported there.
-So we currently deliver the tool with our own installer and Windows executables.
-This may change going forward after we find a Windows package manager to separately supply the bioinformatic tool ports we currently create.
+So we currently deliver the tool with our own installer everywhere and Windows executables.
+This may change going forward after we find a Windows package manager (pacman) to separately supply the bioinformatic tool ports we currently create.
 This is the only source of recent bioinformatic tool releases on a Windows system (that we are aware of).
-Docker packages are either not usable across all the platforms or too ineffecient for these large file and program needs.
+Docker packages are either not usable across all the platforms or too ineffecient for these large file needs.
 But could play a role in the future.

 Thanks